There are dozens of web hosting service providers out there.

 Put this list on a notepad on your phone or computer.
 Use it as a basis when choosing a web host provider, and it will spare you the agony of bad website performance.

 If these seven things are not met, you must not subscribe to the web hosting company’s services.
-You will only end up with a website that underperforms or a website where you pay a lot of money for service that is clunky at best.
+You will only end up with a website that underperforms or a website where you pay a lot of money for a clunky service at best.